Effects of Early Warning Emails on Student Performance: Course Description

-In order to further encourage students to study continuously during the semester, and not only in the weeks prior to the exams, we offered five online tests using JACK.
+We offered five online tests using JACK to encourage students to study continuously during the semester and not only in the weeks prior to the exams.
 These tests lasted 40 minutes at fixed time slots.
-All of the online tests contained fill-in or multiple-choice exercises as well as one R exercise.
-Participation only required a device with internet access, but no compulsory attendance on campus.
-These summative assessments allowed students to assess their individual state of knowledge during the lecture period.
-It was not compulsory for students to participate at online tests in order to take the final exam at the end of the course.
+These summative assessments allowed students to assess their individual state of knowledge during the lecture.
+Students did not need to participate in online tests to take the final exam at the end of the course.
 Instead, we offered up to 10 bonus points to encourage participation.
-The bonus points were only added to final exam points if students passed the exam without bonus.
+The bonus points were only added to final exam points if students passed the exam without the bonus.
 Students may earn up to 60 points in the exam.
+We provide more detail on the data in section \ref{subsec:data}.

+Kahoot!~games, exercises on JACK, and online tests already provide students with some feedback during the semester.

-Before the last online test of the previous cohort the points students reached in JACK exercises as well as in the previous online tests were analyzed in order to predict individual probabilities of passing the final exams.
-In the current cohort we split students into three groups, students with a high probability of passing the exam, one group with a moderate probability and the last group with a low probability of passing the exam.
-The students in the last two groups received a warning email, which was formulated more strictly for the students belonging to the group with a low probability of passing the course.
+Before the last online test of the previous cohort in 2017\footnote{The course is jointly offered by two chairs, and therefore held on a rotating basis.
+Hence, the course is only comparable every two years.}, the points students reached in JACK exercises and the previous online tests were analyzed to predict individual probabilities of passing the final exams.
+In the current cohort in 2019, we split students into three groups according to the trained model: students with a high probability of passing the exam, one group with a moderate probability and the last group with a low probability of passing the exam.
+The students in the last two groups received a warning email, which was formulated more strictly for those with a low probability of passing the course.

+Students received the warning email shortly after the third online test on June $6^{th}$.
+The first possibility to take the final exam was on August $2^{nd}$.
+The second and last possibility to take the final exam was on September $27^{th}$.
+Students who did not pass the final exam on the first attempt were allowed to retake the final exam.
+Section \ref{sec:analysis} will analyze the effectiveness of the email regarding the passing probability of the final exam.